MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-prepare.md

 > In order to use Guides, an Azure AD account is required.

 > [!Note]
 > Multiple MDM systems support Windows 10 and most support personal and corporate device deployment scenarios.
-MDM providers that support Windows 10 Holographic currently include: AirWatch, MobileIron, and others.
-Most industry-leading MDM vendors already support integration with Azure AD.
-You can find the MDM vendors that support Azure AD in Azure Marketplace.
+MDM providers that support Windows 10 Holographic include: AirWatch, MobileIron, and others.
+(This list is dynamic so check back for updates) Most industry-leading MDM vendors already support integration with Azure AD.
+You can find the MDM vendors that support Azure AD in [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/azure-active-directory-apps).

 ## Certificates
 Certificates help improve security by providing account authentication, Wi-Fi authentication, VPN encryption, and SSL encryption of web content.
 Although administrators can manage certificates on devices manually through provisioning packages, it’s a best practice to use your MDM system to manage those certificates throughout their entire lifecycle – from enrollment through renewal and revocation.